 • PwC @ Reading/Newcastle/Nottingham (4-year FlyingStart programme); AAB

-If you are wondering how your salary might look after a particular degree or the type of career you might get into, visit What London Graduates Do to see you how University of London students have fared after completion of their degrees.
+If you are wondering how your salary might look after a particular degree or the type of career you might get into, visit the Prospects site Options with your subject for an overview of degree sectors and what graduates can go to to after course completion.

 Additionally, you can visit What do graduates do? for the Autumn 2016 report with up to date statistics about graduate employment, six months after leaving university.

 For useful advice, check out the University of London's Careers Group with ideas about future employability.

 Want some light-hearted fun?
 Download the UCAS UniLeap App onto your phone to join the game.